 It’s a subject many adults are squeamish to talk about – but we set up a joint group with the young people and produced a surprising and radical report, calling for focus on relationships and supporting young people.

 I have also been vice-chair of a new scrutiny committee that we set up, the vulnerable children’s committee.
 I’m glad we set this up as there are major challenges in children’s social care and this has enabled councillors to investigate the problems and ensure solutions are implemented.

-Another role I have is on the Centro Members Joint Committee and I have been lead member for buses and highways for several years.
+Another role I was on, was the Centro Members Joint Committee, and I have been lead member for buses and highways for several years.
 That’s a big and tough task in itself.
 We have been examining bus networks around the city and, again, the transport authority and the bus operators have been learning to do better consultation.
 Each “network review” has been more inclusive, with more public engagement.